benmuth/papers-dl/README.md

 In the second case, we can probably be smarter about only downloading the DOIs intended (based on title or something?), but it's pretty dumb right now.

-This project includes a slightly modified version of [scihub.py](https://github.com/zaytoun/scihub.py).
+This project includes a modified version of [scihub.py](https://github.com/zaytoun/scihub.py).